 January 2008 - 505 remains plinthed in front of the sales office of the cement works.
-It is located in a garden under some trees, not a photogenic location.
-Externally the locomotive itself is not in a too bad shape, however it is completely gutted, using it as a conference room...
-It was advised they do not own 504 anymore, and had been moved to a scrapyard.
+It is located in a garden under some trees, in a somewhat photogenic location.
+Externally the locomotive itself is not in a too bad shape, however it is completely gutted, being used as a conference room... at this time it was advised the cement company no longer own 504 and it had been moved to a scrapyard.
 Information courtesy Patrick Rudin.

 The Second World War

 As mentioned above one of the original order of the 450hp Sulzer locomotives was destroyed by enemy action during World War II.
 Although not a statistic to linger over this locomotive probably has the dubious honour of being the only Sulzer powered locomotive destroyed during wartime.

 However this individual loss palled in comparison with what the country suffered and the railways in general through actions taken by the Japanese, or the Allied bombing missions.